rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

   - Prenatal vs. Postnatal
 - People without training in genetics generally don't support research on human gene-editing
 - Of the people without training in genetics who support research on human gene-editing, most favor gene-editing for treatment over gene-editing for enhancement

-__Overview__: This is essay was written primarily with the goal of determining what people think about human gene-editing.
-I also wanted to generate some forecasting questions on this topic.
-This essay reasonably accomplishes these goals.
-In writing this, I've also included a small section on gene-editing and have also included my thoughts on why people's attitudes towards human gene-editing affect the potential timelines and consequences of human gene-editing.
-The section on gene-editing is inadequate for understanding gene-editing.
-As such, I recommend treating it as a primer or as a fraction of "what's out there".
-My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as my claims in this regard are lacking in support.
-Finally, I pretty sure that if someone spent more time thinking about the ways people's attitudes towards human gene-editing guides the future they'd come up with much stronger and clearer reasons than I have.

-__Transparency__:
+__General Transparency__ (see footnotes):
+  - _How much expertise do you have?_[^expertise]
+  - _What are my biases?_[^biases]
+  - _How have you atoned for these biases?_[^atonment]
+  - _Shortcuts?_[^shortcuts]
+  - _Epistemic confidence?_[^epistemic_confidence]
+  - _Type of support for my claims?_[^support]
+  - _Major Inadequacies?_[^inadeq]

-  - _How much expertise do you have?_ - I have no formal training in genetics.
+[^expertise]: I have no formal training in genetics.
 I have a B.A. in Neuroscience and Mathematics.
 I've published 1 research paper.
 As for forecasting expertise, I am currently rank 61 on Metaculus, with an average Brier score of 0.061 (155 questions).
 My underconfidence is 26%.
 Subjectively speaking, I believe that I am slightly above average at making and updating forecasts.
 More about me can be found [here][about_me].

-  - _What are my biases?_ - I am a human - [cognitive biases][wiki_biases] apply accordingly; With regard to human gene-editing, my current belief is that it's expected value is positive, in the long-term.
+[^biases]: I am a human - [cognitive biases][wiki_biases] apply accordingly; With regard to human gene-editing, my current belief is that it's expected value is positive, in the long-term.
 I am optimistic about the average future involving human gene-editing for both treatment and enhancement purposes.
 Here is an attempt at defining my priors[^priors] and at updating my beliefs[^updates].

-  - _How have you atoned for these biases?_ - In this essay, I do not discuss what humanity "should do" with gene-editing, and I have attempted to control for my optimism in my forecasts on people's attitudes towards human gene-editing.
+[^atonment]: In this essay, I do not discuss what humanity "should do" with gene-editing, and I have attempted to control for my optimism in my forecasts on people's attitudes towards human gene-editing.

-  - _Shortcuts?_ - I operate within the results produced by my initial searches, and haven't considered what fraction of the research landscape I am covering, which means I'm not sure how much I am missing.
+[^shortcuts]: I operate within the results produced by my initial searches, and haven't considered what fraction of the research landscape I am covering, which means I'm not sure how much I am missing.
 I did not spend much time learning about gene-editing before writing this, and I did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
 I admit my forecasting analyses are likely missing many considerations.
+More on my shortcuts can be found in the overview.

-  - _Epistemic confidence?_ - I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
+[^epistemic_confidence]: I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
 I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%[^forecast]), both at the time of me submitting this and in the future.

-  - _Type of support for my claims?_ Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for some of the  research findings.
+[^support]: Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for some of the  research findings.
 I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently know how to use the tools to understand well.

-  - _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".
+[^inadeq]: I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".

 <!-- What types of claims do I have?
 How do I support these claims?; Write on the economics of gene-editing -->